QUESTIONS ANSWERED FOR NEW LANDLORDS

 Digital photographs (maximum of five) will be displayed.
 We recommend external and internal shots so your property stands out from the rest.
 Your property can run as a “Feature Property” on www.realestate.com.au for a week.
 This means the property will appear in bold above others advertised in that suburb by other agents.

 Open For Inspections

-Open for inspections with a staff member in attendance are done for vacant properties and we rotate these on a weekly basis.
+Open for inspections with a staff member in attendance are done for vacating properties.
+Both mid-week, and saturday opens are conducted.

 Can I stipulate any special conditions?

 As a landlord you may wish to stipulate some special requirements to assist with Tenant selection such as:

 - Short or long term lease?

 - Gardening included in price.

 - Number of people to live at the property.

 - It is your principal place of residence (Provisions of the Act apply here).